 If your carrier is snug, baby’s back will be supported in its natural ergonomic positioning.
 An unsupported back may allow for movement or slumping.
 This is also where that “snug hug” fit comes in handy.
 The panel or fabric of your carrier should keep baby snug up against you in all positions.

 As you prepare to head out the door, remember T.I.C.K.S along with our carrier instructions to keep baby safe while you bond.
-You can find additional video tutorials on our YouTube channel, as well.
+You can find additional video tutorials on our YouTube channel to teach you about baby carrier safety as well.
 Happy Babywearing!